Current burning period

 Annual burning periods

-The following are guidelines only, refer to Burning Periods for up to date info.
+The following are guidelines only, refer to Current Burning Period for up to date information.

 Prohibited Burning period from 23 December to 14 March (unless stated otherwise).
 Burning is NOT allowed.